UZURLY/uzurly.github.io/_posts/2025-01-12-odyssey-hard.md

 Priority: u=4

 ```
+## SSTI Discover
 #### After taking a break and reconsidering the attack surface, I remembered the Enter your template input field.
 Initially, I tried supplying my own IP address to trigger a hit on Responder, but then I noticed that the input was being reflected in the response.

 ![9o](/assets/img/Writeup/Hacksmarter/Odyssey/9o.png)
-#### This immediately made me think of a potential SSTI (Server‑Side Template Injection) vulnerability.
+ This immediately made me think of a potential SSTI (Server‑Side Template Injection) vulnerability.
 ```
 {% raw %} {{7*7}} {% endraw %}
 ```
 ![11o](/assets/img/Writeup/Hacksmarter/Odyssey/11o.png)

-#### By testing a simple SSTI payload, I was able to confirm code execution on the server and retrieve the username `ghill_sa`.
+ By testing a simple SSTI payload, I was able to confirm code execution on the server and retrieve the username `ghill_sa`.

 ```
 {% raw %} {{request.application.__globals__.__builtins__.__import__('os').popen('id').read()}} {% endraw %}